SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-c-nuvlabox.md

 * **Designed in Switzerland** and **built in Europe**

-* The NuvlaBox™ is a **local cloud solution** for small to medium-sized enterprises and home use
+* The NuvlaBox is a **local cloud solution** for small to medium-sized enterprises and home use

 * NuvlaBox is a turn key **IaaS** and **PaaS** cloud solution